skorpio07/SavePathAndReturn/README.md

 For non commercial use

+These prorams are for for anyone that lives in the command line interface (ie cmd.exe) and changes folders at a whim. while this shows only one slot being saved, it will be enhanced to save many slots with additional enhancments.

 The core of this Project are two files, SavePath.cmd and Return.cmd,

 both will be simplified to sp.cmd and rt.cmd for efficiency sake.